luni64/HiResClock/README.md

 ## High Resolution Clock for 32bit ARM boards (currently implemented for Teensy 4.1 only)

+The clock uses the main clock of a T4.x (600MHz) as time-base for a `std::chrono` compatible clock.
+Resolution is 1/600MHz = 1.66ns.

+By default `HiResClock::begin()` synchronizes the clock with the RTC.

 A few useless usage examples

 ```c++